ElNaboulsi/ISO-27001-2022-SoA-template/README.md

 ### Feedback

 Feedback and suggestions are welcome!
-Feel free to open an "Issue" in this repository or connect with me on LinkedIn.
+Feel free to open an "Issue" in this repository or connect with me on LinkedIn: [Abed Al-Rahman Naboulsi](https://www.linkedin.com/in/abed-al-rahman-naboulsi/)